-While medicine (anti-depressants, for example) can be useful, therapy has been found to be the more effective of the two solutions.
+While medicine can be useful, therapy is the more effective of the two solutions.

-Because therapeutic treatments are more effective than medicine without the potential downsides that all medications come with, I am focusing here on therapy treatments.
+Because therapeutic treatments are more effective than medicine without the potential downsides, I am focusing here on therapy treatments.

 Psychotherapy methods include:

 Cognitive Behavioral Therapy: Cognitive Behavioral Therapy can help you cope better with problems that can cause episodes of binge eating, such as negative body feelings, low self-esteem or a depressed mood.
-It can also give you a better sense of control over your actions, and help regulate habits around food and eating.
+It gives you a better sense of control over your actions, and helps regulate habits around food and eating.
 Overall, this approach focuses on awareness of your thoughts and reducing obsessive mental ruminating.